-For more information, please visit the IRB guidebook from the Department of Health & Human Services
+For more information, please visit the IRB guidebook from the Department of Health and Human Services

 Institutional Review Board Members

-Jane Couperus, assistant professor of cognitive development, IRB chair
+Jane Couperus, associate professor of developmental cognitive neuroscience, IRB faculty chair

 Nancy Apple, director of environmental health and safety

-Jeri Caska, assistant to the vp for academic affairs and dean of faculty, IRB secretary
+Shannon Rosa, assistant dean of faculty, IRB secretary

 ***IMPORTANT: IRB proposals are due one week prior to committee meeting dates.
 Proposals received after the due date will not be processed until the following IRB meeting date.***